ivan-volnov/nvim-spider/README.md

 # nvim-spider 🕷️🕸️
 Use the `w`, `e`, `b` motions like a spider.
 Move by subwords and skip insignificant punctuation.

+This is a fork chrisgrieser/nvim-spider with some changes and additions that were rejected by the author.

 Lua implementation of CamelCaseMotion, with extra consideration of punctuation.
 Works in normal, visual, and operator-pending mode.
 Supports counts and dot-repeats.

 > __Note__